adrianiainlam/indicator-keyboard-led/README.md

 also allows the lock keys to be toggled with mouse clicks, which could be useful for keyboards without Scroll lock keys or malfunctioning keyboards.

+**Note**: This indicator is known to not work on Xfce / Xubuntu.
+For more details, see [#6](https://github.com/adrianiainlam/indicator-keyboard-led/issues/6).

 ## Screenshots

 ![indicator default][sc1]